How to Check Your Transmission Fluid

 - When you’re checking the fluid on a manual transmission, it will typically require a jack to access a plug underneath the car.
 Unless you’re an experienced and confident DIYer, we’d suggest visiting our service department for your convenience and peace of mind.

 - Have you noticed your vehicle hesitating before shifting gears?
-It could be caused by low transmission fluid, but it might also be a sign of a more serious issue.
-Go ahead and check the fluid level first, but if it looks fine, we recommend scheduling service with us today.
+This could indicate that you have low transmission fluid or a more serious issue.
+You can always check the fluid level first, but if nothing looks abnormal, we recommend scheduling service with us today.

-- Transmission fluid should be replaced every 50,000 to 100,000 miles, but the actual time depends on how and where you drive your car and the type of transmission you have, among other factors like your RAM 2500 towing capacity.
+- While the general rule of thumb is to replace transmission fluid every 50,000 to 100,000 miles, the actual time depends on how and where you drive your car and the type of transmission you have.
+Additionally, there are other factors like your RAM 2500 towing capacity.
 Take a look at your owner’s manual for a clear replacement interval.

 Trust Dick's Country Chrysler Jeep Dodge for All Your Service Needs

-Along with teaching you how to check your transmission fluid, we can guide you through a myriad of service tasks.
-If you ever have questions about your vehicle’s service or maintenance requirements, like how to properly jump-start a car battery remove a battery, or how to read your Tire Pressure Monitoring System, don’t hesitate to contact our service department near Beaverton.
+Along with teaching you how to check your transmission fluid, we can guide you through a myriad of service tasks such as checking your car’s oil level, jump-start a car battery, or even how to read your Tire Pressure Monitoring System.
+As always, please don’t hesitate to contact our service department near Beaverton.
 Our certified technicians will be happy to provide you with thorough guidance through all of your car care concerns.
+See you soon!

 More Service Tips From Dick's Country Chrysler Jeep Dodge